 Our Company was incorporated on February 18, 1998, as a Nevada Corporation under the name Mandalay Capital Corporation.
 The Company changed its name to Save the World Air, Inc. on February 11, 1999.
 Effective August 11, 2015, the Company changed its name to QS Energy, Inc. The name change was affected through a short-form merger pursuant to Section 92A.180 of the Nevada Revised Statutes.
 Additionally, QS Energy Pool, Inc., a California corporation, was formed as a wholly-owned subsidiary of the Company on July 6, 2015 to serve as a vehicle for the Company to explore, review and consider acquisition opportunities.
 To date, QS Energy Pool has not entered into any acquisition transaction.
+However, the Company will still consider entering into potential beneficial acquisitions.
+The Company is considering dissolving QS Energy Pool to reduce costs associated with operating this subsidiary.
 The Company's common stock is quoted under the symbol "QSEP" on the Over-the-Counter Bulletin Board.
 More information including the Company's fact sheet, logos and media articles are available at our corporate website, www.qsenergy.com.

 Between 2011 and 2012, the Company transitioned from prototype testing of its AOT technology at the U.S. Department of Energy Rocky Mountain Oilfield Testing Center, Midwest, Wyoming ("RMOTC"), to the design and production of full-scale commercial prototype units.
-The Company worked in a collaborative engineering environment with multiple energy industry companies to refine the AOT commercial design to comply with the stringent standards and qualification processes as dictated by independent engineering audit groups and North American industry regulatory bodies.
-In May 2013, the Company's first commercial prototype was completed.
+The Company worked in a collaborative engineering environment with multiple energy industry companies to refine the AOT Midstream commercial design to comply with the stringent standards and qualification processes as dictated by independent engineering audit groups and North American industry regulatory bodies.
+In May 2013, the Company's first commercial prototype unit known as AOT Midstream, was completed.